 What makes AHT so devastating is that it often involves a total brain injury.
 For example, a child whose vision is severely impaired won't be able to learn through observation, which decreases the child's overall ability to learn.

-As they get older, kids who were shaken as babies may require special education and continued therapy to help with language development and daily living skills, such as dressing themselves.
+As kids get older, they may require special education and continued therapy to help with language development and daily living skills, like dressing.

 Abusive head trauma is 100% preventable.
 A key aspect of prevention is increasing awareness of the potential dangers of shaking.

-The National Center on Shaken Baby Syndrome offers a prevention program, the Period of Purple Crying, which seeks to help parents and other caregivers understand crying in normal infants.
-By defining and describing the sometimes inconsolable infant crying that can sometimes cause stress, anger, and frustration in parents and caregivers, the program hopes to educate and empower people to prevent AHT.
+The National Center on Shaken Baby Syndrome offers a prevention program, the Period of Purple Crying, which can help parents and other caregivers understand crying in healthy infants and how to handle it.

-- Shushing (using "white noise" or rhythmic sounds that mimic the constant whir of noise in the womb, with things like vacuum cleaners, hair dryers, clothes dryers, a running tub, or a white noise CD)
+- Shushing (by using "white noise" or rhythmic sounds that mimic the constant whir of noise in the womb.
+Vacuum cleaners, hair dryers, clothes dryers, a running tub, or a white noise machine can all create this effect.)

-- Side/stomach positioning (placing the baby on the left side — to help digestion — or on the belly while holding him or her, then putting the sleeping baby in the crib or bassinet on his or her back)
+- Side/stomach positioning (placing the baby on the left side — to help with digestion — or on the belly while holding him or her.
+Babies should always be placed on their backs to sleep.)

-- Swaddling (wrapping the baby up snugly in a blanket to help him or her feel more secure)
+- Swaddling (wrapping the baby in a blanket like a "burrrito" to help him or her feel more secure.
+Hips and knees should be slightly bent and turned out).

 If a baby in your care won't stop crying, you can also try the following: